WZJoyce/Gatsby-Violin-School/content/copy/home-posts/our-teacher.md

 image: "../../images/ourteacher.jpg"
 imageAlt: "alt text here"
 ---
-####Ricky graduated with
+####Ricky Liu holds
-- Bachelor: Music Performance in the China Conservatory of Music
+- Bachelor’s degree: Music Performance in the China Conservatory of Music
-- Master: Pedagogy and Performance in the Elder Conservatorium of Music (University of Adelaide) studying with Stephen King, Emily Dollman and Rodney Smith.
+- Master’s degree: Pedagogy and Performance in the Elder Conservatorium of Music (University of Adelaide) was taught by Stephen King, Emily Dollman and Rodney Smith.

-####Ricky is members of
+####Ricky Liu has the membership of following
 - MTASA (The Music Teachers Association of South Australia)
 - AUSTA (Australian Strings Association)